fai-sal/Restaurant-Finder/README.md

     └── serviceWorker.js
 ```
 ### Trade-offs
+  - Random Selection of restaurant not implemented
-  - Search by keywords (chinese, asian) couldn't be implemenetd as I was using `google places API` free version, this feature can be easily implemented using `Foursquare Places API`.
+  - Search by keywords (chinese, asian) couldn't be implemenetd as I was using `google places API` free version, this feature can be easily implemented using `Foursquare Places API`

   A simple demonstration is shown bellow -